Skip to content

 Culinary uses

 Sorrel has a very versatile culinary usage.
-You can consume it raw or cooked and here are some interesting ways to consume it-
+You can consume it raw or cooked and here are some ways to consume it-

 • Salads